The Connection Between a Cruel Iowa Puppy Mill and New York Pet Stores

 In fact, based on documents filed with New York State [PDF], more than one-third of New York’s puppy-selling pet stores imported puppies from this specific breeder.

-New York State has one of the country’s highest number of puppy-selling pet stores, which often source puppies from out-of-state, low-welfare, commercial breeding facilities like Gingerich’s (also known as puppy mills), where dogs are bred at every opportunity in order to produce as many puppies as possible.
+New York State has one of the country’s highest number of puppy-selling pet stores, which often source puppies from out-of-state, low-welfare, commercial breeding facilities (also known as puppy mills)—including Gingerich’s.
+Our report, Where New York Pet Stores Get Puppies [PDF], describes in detail where New York pet stores really get their puppies, and it provides evidence that the puppy mill business is deceptive and perpetuates cruelty.

 The time is now to stop the cruel puppy mill pipeline into New York.